nipy/heudiconv/paper.md

  - name: Steven Tilley  # 11 commits, issues: opened 1 participated in 0
    orcid:
    affiliation:  # add full names if not yet listed, or indexes if already are
- - name: github-actions  # 0 commits, issues: opened 0 participated in 12
-   orcid:
-   affiliation:  # add full names if not yet listed, or indexes if already are
  - name: James Kent  # 8 commits, issues: opened 3 participated in 0
-   orcid:
-   affiliation:  # add full names if not yet listed, or indexes if already are
- - name: auto  # 10 commits, issues: opened 0 participated in 0
    orcid:
    affiliation:  # add full names if not yet listed, or indexes if already are
  - name: Michael  # 0 commits, issues: opened 7 participated in 3